opencog/external-tools/attention/README.md

 #### Requirements

-Requires the REST API to be configured as described here:
+- Requires the REST API to be configured as described here:

 http://wiki.opencog.org/w/REST_API#Configuration

+The REST API must be started before using this interface.

-Requires the requests library:
+- Requires the requests library:

 http://docs.python-requests.org/en/latest/user/install/#install

 #### Example

 See the usage example in ```example.py```

+#### Documentation

+The attention_interface API has docstrings for each method that describe correct usage.